 The second argument, A1 is optional.
 It uses logical true or false values, and the purpose is to specify what type of cell the first argument refers to.
 Without this, Excel will default to a ‘true’ setting for the function and will assume the ref_text is an A1 style reference.
 ‘False’ will tell it that it is an R1C1 style reference.

 Examples of the INDIRECT function

 As with all Excel functions, it is often best to understand what they do by seeing them in action.
-One example is a dynamic lookup table made using INDIRECT.
+One example is a dynamic lookup table made using Excel INDIRECT functions.
 The basic formula would be:

 Here the purpose is to switch table ranges inside the lookup formula.
 Without the INDIRECT being included in the lookup formula, it won’t work because the INDIRECT resolves the text to a valid reference.

 You can also use the function to get cell content at a given row and column.
-This would look like:
+This would look like this:

 In this, if you have a list of items such as a list of fruit for sale in the store, you can use the formula to find the location of a specific item.
 It will then place this information in the location specified in the (row,col) section of the formula.